Resxt/Plutonium-IW5-Scripts/chat_commands/README.md

 Let players execute commands by typing in the chat.
 This can be used to display text to the player, for example the server rules or execute GSC code, just like console commands.
-This has been created for private games or servers that aren't running IW4MAdmin and want to have some commands.
+This works in private games, on dedicated servers that use [IW4MAdmin](https://github.com/RaidMax/IW4M-Admin) and those that don't.
-This hasn't been tested on a server running IW4MAdmin so I highly recommend doing some testing on a private server if you want to use both.
+If you do monitor your server with [IW4MAdmin](https://github.com/RaidMax/IW4M-Admin) then make sure to read the [notes section](#notes).

 ## chat_commands.gsc